 What is LOST ART?

-LOST ART is devoted to creative work by dead women.
+LOST ART features longform, lyrical essays about creative work by dead women.
 Also the unfamous, underappreciated, and/or overlooked among the living.
 Fanaticism for the unfashionable, the not-now, the un-urgent, the never-heard-of-it.

 LOST ART is a collage of the personal, historical, the aleatory, and the enduring, best read in a quiet, unhurried pocket of your day.
 Recommended for fans of The Second Shelf, Bow Down, junk stores, hidden doors, diaries, letters from friends and strangers, flotsam, library archives, snooping, and matriarchal utopias.